Course begins FEBRUARY 1st, 2018

 Do I have to complete the class within the dates given?

-- I will be available to help you online in the Facebook Private Group for the duration of the month specified, but you will have compete access to the course materials for 6 months.
+- I will be available to help you online in the Facebook Private Group for the duration of the month specified, but you will have compete access to the course materials for ONE YEAR.
 Paint and play at your own pace and on your own schedule!

 - After you register you will receive information on class materials.
 Then, a few days before the class begins, you will receive an email with: